factmint/Charts/README.md

 This will start a web server.
 You should see a message telling you which port it is running on (e.g. "Started connect web server on http://0.0.0.0:15002").
 You can now navigate to http://locahost:15002 (the port number will be different if 15002 was not open when you ran `grunt serve`, so be sure to check), where you will see a directory listing.
 If you look in the `examples/unbuilt/` directory, you will find example use cases.

-## Building a chart

-Once you have tested a chart and decided you would like to use it in a live scenario, you will probably want to build a standalone minified script.
-To achieve this, run `grunt build` from the chart's root directory.
-This will create three files in the `/dist/` directory: a minified standalone script, a minified CSS file, and a text file containing all of the available options for the given chart.
+If you run `grunt build` from the chart's root directory, it will create or update three files in the `/dist/` directory: a minified standalone script, a minified CSS file, and a text file containing all of the available options for the given chart.
 You can see examples using the built script under `examples/built/` in the chart's directory.

 ## Tests